-A CIBIL score is a quantitative measure of the credit repayment capability.
-It is a three-digit number which falls within the 300-900 range.
+A CIBIL score is a quantitative measure of credit repayment capability.
+It is a three-digit number that falls within the 300-900 range.

 A rating nearer to 900 will get you good credit card and loan rates.
 Many borrowers such as banks and non-banking finance firms (NBFCs) favor a CIBIL score of 750 or above.

-Also some companies have a their own commercial CIBIL ranking based on the financial history and credit report.
-Your credit score at CIBIL will continue to change depending on your credit report and credit behaviour.
+Also, some companies have their own commercial CIBIL ranking based on their financial history and credit report.
+Your credit score at CIBIL will continue to change depending on your credit report and credit behavior.

-For example, if you skip EMIs or make a quick series of 5 personal loan enquiries your credit score will drop.
-At the other hand, your CIBIL credit rating will rise if you pay your EMIs at time, pay in advance your loan or pay in full.
+For example, if you skip EMIs or make a quick series of 5 personal loan inquiries your credit score will drop.
+At the other hand, your CIBIL credit rating will rise if you pay your EMIs on the time, pay in advance your loan or pay in full.

 Factors affecting your CIBIL score

 Each time an individual has a loan or credit, the lender is obliged by duty to inform the same with the CIBIL.
 The bank takes note as to whether an individual is repaying their debts on time.

 If a person makes an attempt to pay back in advance, this will be considered a great sign.
 This means the individual can be trusted in repaying the sum he owes.